ImperialCollegeLondon/RCDS-introduction-to-julia/README.md

 * **Create** programs designed to solve simple problems.
 * **Interpret** common errors and use these to help debug a program.
 * **Understand** advanced concepts, such as Multiple Dispatch and custom data types.

+## There will also be an opportunity to explore domain specific packages used for:
+* Data Frames
+* Basic Linear Algebra
+* Factorisations and SVD
+* Ordinary differential equations

 ## Prerequisites